jburks/commander-x16-cartridges/README.md

 ### ROAM

-Similar to the above but is a 4-layer PCB and includes a RAM chip (get it?
-ROM + RAM = ROAM).
+Similar to the above but is a 4-layer PCB and includes space for an SRAM chip (get it?
+ROM + RAM = ROAM) as well as an I2C NVRAM chip.

 The RAM is available in banks 64-95 though can be easily moved around with minor changes to the schematic and PCB.
 Note that RAM and ROM chips are not interchangeable as their pinouts are slightly different.

+The I2C NVRAM can store up to 8k (if using the chip provided in the BOM or one similar) and can be useful for storing save data.

-Big thanks to Joe Burks (Wavicle) for handling a majority of the routing which has made for a gorgeous PCB layout and one that is also fairly easy to understand.
+Huge thanks to Joe Burks (Wavicle) for handling a majority of the routing which has made for a gorgeous PCB layout and one that is also fairly easy to understand.
 The internal layers serve as ground planes.